ZhengLiangliang1996/zhengliangliang1996.github.io/_pages/about.md

 Hey there!
 I'm Liangliang, currently donning the hat of a software engineer in the Netherlands, I've got a  background in data science that still fuels my passion for AI, data analysis, data visualization, and robotics magic.
 Lately, I've been diving into the fascinating realm of large-scale distributed systems and their designs.

-I've migrated my old [Blog](https://zhengliangliang.wordpress.com/) now here, so some of the old posts have code highlighting/formatting issue, which would be adjusted soon...
+I've migrated my old [Blog](https://zhengliangliang.wordpress.com/) now here, so some of the old posts have code highlighting/formatting or formula latex rendering issue, which would be adjusted soon...

 ### Things I'm crafting